Something went wrong

 Butler County Homeowner’s Guide to Selecting an Oil Company

-For Butler residences heating with fuel oil, selecting which of the 7 heating oil companies that serve Butler can drastically impact the cost of home heating.
+For Butler households heating with number two heating oil, selecting which of the 7 heating oil companies that serve Butler can drastically impact the cost of home heating.

-Full Service Oil Companies: Homeowners who can afford a “set-it-and-forget-it” heating system choose one of the 0 “full-service” oil companies that serve Butler.
-Full service companies such as or offer households annual contracts which consist of a combined package of both automatic oil delivery and boiler repair.
-With an automatic fuel oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
-The family does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who value a “set-it-and-forget-it” heating system choose one of the 0 “full-service” oil companies that serve Butler.
+Full service companies such as or offer families annual contracts which consist of a combined package of both automatic fuel oil delivery and HVAC repair.
+With an automatic number two heating oil delivery contract, the company tracks your home’s heating oil consumption and makes deliveries when your tank is running low.
+The homeowner does not need to monitor the level of the oil tank or place individual orders.

-Discount Oil Companies: Also known by the names “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for families who are budget-conscious.
-With discount oil companies, in return for better prices, you monitor the heating oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
-Examples of 2 Butler cash heating oil companies serving Butler include Adams Petroleum Products Inc and Purvis Brothers Inc.
+Discount Oil Companies: Often called “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for families who are budget-conscious.
+With discount oil companies, in exchange for lower prices, you monitor the oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
+Some of the 2 Butler cash heating oil companies serving Butler include Adams Petroleum Products Inc and Purvis Brothers Inc.

-Butler Oil Company By The Numbers: Oil Companies Serving Butler: 7 companies .
+Butler Oil Company By The Numbers: Fuel oil Companies Serving Butler: 7 companies .

-Average Number of Butler Households Served per Heating Oil company : 94779
+Average Number of Butler Houses Served per Heating Oil company : 94779

 Butler Heating Oil Delivery Overview

-663,450 households in Butler heat their homes with oil.
-This makes oil delivery essential, especially when Butler temperatures drop as low as 29° F each winter.
-12% of Butler families rely on oil delivery each winter.
+663,450 houses in Butler heat their homes with number two heating oil.
+This makes oil delivery essential, especially when Butler temperatures drop as low as 23.2° F each winter.
+12% of Butler families depend on heating oil delivery each winter.

 6.15% of Butler County Households Rely On Heating Oil Delivery Each Winter